 The science behind it: The fatty acids in coconut oil let it get deep down into skin to treat it.
 Plus, it makes your lips baby soft and increases vitamin absorption.

 What do you think about these home remedies for chapped lips?
-Share your personal favorites with us in the comments, and then learn about the little things you can do to be happier every day.
+Share your personal favorites with us in the comments.